FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

 ![Knocker EXPO](knocker-expo.webp)

-An Experimtal Android App built using React EXPO. it does the same thing as the PWA, with support for creating a background service to regularly create knocks.
+An experimental Android App built using React EXPO.
+It does the same thing as the PWA, with support for creating a background service to regularly create knocks.

-However its reliability depends on the manufacture, as not all of them actually allow android background processes to run reliabily.
+However, its reliability depends on the manufacturer, as not all of them actually allow Android background processes to run reliably.

-## vibe coded with Ai
+## Vibe Coded with AI

-Thanks to the roo code hackathon sponsored by Requestly and Google I could actually implement this idea.
+Thanks to the Roo Code hackathon (sponsored by Requestly and Google), I finally had the excuse to build this.
-I started the project with gemini 2.5 pro, reached over 1700$ in used tokens for the service and the clients, but the continued using GPT-5-CODEX and github coding agent (Sonnet 4 mostly) as a starter point for new featurss.
+I started with Gemini 2.5 Pro, burned through over $1700 in tokens, and eventually moved to GPT-5-CODEX and GitHub Coding Agent (Sonnet 4) to build out features.

-I used coderabbit for reviews, and had a full integration test environment for the agents to iterate against, that's why the project even works in the first place.
+I used CodeRabbit for reviews and set up a full integration test environment for the agents to iterate against that's why this thing actually works at all.

-There are no vulns detected by any static code analysis system I ran over the backend service.
+I ran static analysis on the backend and found zero vulnerabilities, so there's that.

-So this is isn't your avg i told replit to code it project, but still if you are anti AI don't use this please.
+What im trying to see is, this is isn't your avg i told replit to code it project, but still if you are anti AI don't use this please.

 I may go into more details about my workflow for implementing knocker using roo code in a separate blog post because it wasn't easy to go so far with Ai.